element-hq/synapse/docs/admin_api/user_admin_api.md

 - `from_ts` - int.
 Optional.
 A timestamp in ms from the unix epoch - only rooms joined after the provided timestamp will be returned.
+   This works by comparing the provided timestamp to the `received_ts` column in the `events` table.
    Note: https://currentmillis.com/ is a useful tool for converting dates into timestamps and vice versa.